-Yes.
-Some Office Skills training is provided.
-MCCDC also partners with the Marin Employment Connection which offers classes on a weekly basis at a no charge and will help you develop your office and computer skills rapidly when you stay focused and practice regularly.
+YES.
+Basic Microsoft Office Skills training are provided through our Coffee Works Program and MET Program.
+MCCDC also partners with the Career Point of Marin which offers classes on a weekly basis at a no charge and will help you develop your office and computer skills rapidly when you stay focused and practice regularly.

 Do Marin City residents have to go through the Below Market Rate (BMR) Affordable Housing Lottery to purchase an affordable home?

-Yes and No. If Marin City residents complete the Marin City community Development Corporation financial education training and satisfactory prepare their documents and are creditworthy, they may avoid the lottery when seeking to secure available affordable housing in Marin City.
-When seeking affordable housing outside of Marin City, all residents of Marin County must go through the BMR Affordable Housing Lottery.
-Please contact Blia Xiong, HR/Operations Manager or Demetrius McClinton, Office Assistant, at (415) 339-2837.
+Yes, if you live and work in Marin City.
+Marin City residents must complete the Marin City Community Development Corporation Affordable Housing Program.
+MCCDC provides one-on-one financial education training.
+You must also meet minimum credit score requirements.
+When seeking affordable housing outside of Marin City, all residents of Marin County must go through the Marin Housing Authority BMR Lottery.
+Please contact Ms. Blia Xiong, HR Operations Director at (415) 339-2837.

 How will Job Coaching help me succeed?

 Job coaching is very important to long-term job retention and success on-the-job.
-Come to a Coffee Works meeting (10:00am to 11:30am and Wednesdays 2:00pm to 4:00pm) for workshops on job retention.
+Come to a Coffee Works meeting (Mondays 10:00am to 11:30am and Wednesdays 2:00pm to 4:00pm) for workshops on job retention.
 Job Coaching can also happen through the DOR program.
-For more information call Judy Morgan (415) 339-2837.
+For more information call Kathryn Alday, Employment Specialist (415) 339-2837.

 Will you help me repair my credit?

-Marin City Community Development Corporation partners with SparkPoint Marin a United Way Service.
-SparkPoint Centers are financial education centers that help individuals and families who are struggling to make ends meet.
 We help our clients to address immediate financial crises, get them back on their feet, and build financially secure futures.
-Call Blia Xiong, Operations/HR Manager at (415) 339-2837 for more information or to enroll in our next financial education class.
+Call Ms. Blia Xiong, HR Operations Director at (415) 339-2837 for more information or to enroll in our next financial education class.